Do I need to provide an ATAS clearance certificate?

 Click on the following links to download further information:

 The ATAS application is an online only process and is free of charge.
-The Foreign and Commonwealth Office (FCO) aim to process applications within 20 working days after the submission of the application.
-Processing times will increase between the months of April and September and can take 30 or more working days to complete.
-Details of applying for ATAS can be found on the Foreign and Commonwealth Office website.
+The Foreign, Commonwealth & Development Office (FCDO) aim to process applications within 30 working days after the submission of the application.
+Processing times will increase between the months of April and September and can take longer to complete.
+Details of applying for ATAS can be found on the Foreign, Commonwealth & Development Office website.

 If you require further help please contact email@example.com